bijanmehr/bijanmehr.github.io/index.md

 I'm a mechatronics engineer and roboticist with a passion for solving complex, real-world engineering problems in creative ways using my expertise in systems design and engineering.
 My love of puzzles and challenges inspires me to explore the cutting-edge of hardware and software integration, particularly in the exciting field of cyber-physical systems.
 With a hacker mindset, I enjoy using unconventional methods to tackle tough problems, whether it's through AI and ML techniques, hardware hacking, or designing innovative tools and gadgets.
 I'm a firm believer in the power of open-source collaboration, and I love sharing my knowledge and experience with others.
 I'm a self-directed learner and thrive on mastering new skills and technologies.
 Right now, I'm eager to take my career to the next level by starting my PhD as soon as possible.

 ## Interests
-Complex Systems, Cyber-physical System, System Engineering, Robotics, Autonomous Systems, Computer Vision, AI, ML
+Complex Systems, Cyber-physical System, System Engineering, Robotics, System Resiliency, Computer Vision, AI, ML

 ## Education